Swaggy-Swagger/swagger-custom-java/CONTRIBUTING.md

 Steps to get started :

 -   Fork Swaggy-Swagger and create a branch from main for the issue you are working on.
--   Make sure you have the make utility installed, along with Java/Spring Boot or JS.
+-   Please ensure that your development environment is set up, including Java/Spring Boot, and the required utilities are installed before you start development.
 -   Please adhere to the code style that you see around the location you are working on.
 -   Commit as you go.
 -   Push your commits to GitHub and create a pull request against the branch of `swagger-custom-java`.

-### 🐞 Bug reports
+### 🐞 Bug Reports

 We can't fix what we don't know about, so please report problems.
 This includes problems with understanding the documentation, unhelpful error messages,